IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Development Environment
 =======================

-We'll try to help you get your development environment up and running as quickly as possible!
+These instructions are purposefully opinionated and terse to help you get your development environment up and running as quickly as possible!
+Please note that familiarity with running commands from the terminal is assumed.

 .. contents:: |toctitle|
 	:local: